 While both conditions result in the development of ketones in the body, the difference between ketosis and ketoacidosis is the mechanism behind the development of ketones.

-Ketones along with high blood sugar (ketoacidosis) is an extremely dangerous condition that can lead to diabetic coma or death, if left untreated.
+Ketones along with insufficient insulin (ketoacidosis) is an extremely dangerous condition that can lead to diabetic coma or death if left untreated.

-It usually only happens to people with type 1 diabetes, although people with type 2 diabetes can develop the condition as well, along with people who are suffering from an overactive thyroid, starvation, or alcoholism.
+It usually only happens to people with insulin-dependent diabetes, although people with other types of diabetes can develop the condition as well, along with people who are suffering from an overactive thyroid, starvation, or alcoholism.

 The ketones formed from the body being in a state of ketosis, on the other hand, result from the body using fat instead of carbohydrates for fuel, oftentimes from eating a very low carbohydrate diet or fasting.